sylvain-viole/inqmTest/README.md

 ---

 ## Insights :
+- This project uses both `CYPRESS` and `PLAYWRIGHT`
+- With *Cypress* :
-- This project uses a basic POM to handle locators.
+    - basic POM to handle locators.
     - `cy.session` is used to handle login and cookies.
     - API is asserted as well as UI.
+- With *Playwright* :
+    - UI assertions only
+    - No locators design patterns
 ---
 ## Setup / installation

+⚠️ `node.js` mandatory

 1. Clone the repository